SimoBor99/Rt1_assignment2/README.md

 The four nodes consist in:

 * A node that allows the user to set a goal position ( x, y coordinates) or cancell it;
-* A node that publish the current robot position ( x, y coordinates) and velocity ( x, y coordinates);
+* A node that publishes the current robot position ( x, y coordinates) and velocity ( x, y coordinates);
 * A service node that prints the number of goals reached and cancelled;
-* A node that print the euclidian distance from the target, and its average speed;
+* A node that prints the euclidian distance from the target, and its average speed;

 In addition it is required to create **launch file**, which is used to start the whole program and, pass as parameters, the rate for printing the information of last node.